dougeby/IntuneDocs/intune/device-restrictions-android.md

 - **Cookies (Samsung KNOX only)** - Allows the device web browser to use cookies.
 - **Javascript (Samsung KNOX only)** - Allows the device web browser to run Java scripts.
 - **Pop-ups (Samsung KNOX only)** - Allows the use of the pop-up blocker in the web browser.

+## Allow or Block apps

+These settings can be used to specify apps that can be installed, or launched on devices that run Samsung KNOX Standard only.
+Additionally, you can also specify installed apps that will be hidden from the device user.
+Users cannot run these apps.

+- **Apps allowed to be installed (Samsung KNOX Standard only)**
+- **Apps blocked from launching (Samsung KNOX Standard only)**
+- **Apps hidden from user (Samsung KNOX Standard only)**

+For each setting, configure a list of apps using one of the following:

+- **Add apps by package name** - Primarily used for line of business apps.
+Enter the app name, and the name of the app package.
+- **Add apps by URL** - Enter the app name, and it's URL in the Google Play store.
+- **Add managed apps** - From the list of apps you manage with Intune, select the app you require.

 ## Cloud and Storage